Mindera/skeletoid/README.md

 ### [Base module](https://github.com/Mindera/skeletoid/blob/master/base/)
-- This provides vanilla utilities for Android (logging, analytics, threading..) without bring any other big library attached to it
+- This provides vanilla utilities for Android (logging, analytics, threading..) without bringing any other big library attached to it

 ### [Kotlin extensions module](https://github.com/Mindera/skeletoid/blob/master/kt-extensions/)
 - This provides some useful Kotlin extensions that we have been using.
 It is a evergrowing module.